 Now, every year we head over to a swimming and barbecue party that some friends of our host.
 This year I am thinking about taking some fun pinwheel cookies that I made by adapting my old chocolate pinwheel recipe.

 These cookies take a few steps because you have to color the dough, but it really is easy once you have the dough ready to slice and bake.

 How To Make Patriotic Cookies

 The full recipe is below, but I want to show you some visual steps.
 Basically, once you make the dough, you will need to split the dough into three and add food coloring to two of them.

-Roll each of the doughs into a rectangle, keep on wax paper for ease of transferring.
+When rolling each of the doughs into a rectangle, I suggest keeping it on wax paper for ease of transferring.

 Layer each color on top of one another.

 Starting at one end, roll up the three layers.

 Wrap spiral in wax paper and chill in the refrigerator at least one hour, or two.
 You must not skip the chilling step because you need the dough to chill and adhere together.